ro6s/devops-assessment/README.md

 - [X] It is required to use a load balancer with a minimum of two nodes with the same microservice.
 - [X] The infrastructure code must be versionated.
 - [ ] The pipeline should be configured as a code and needs to be stored in a repository.

+Note: the python code is just to test the provisioning and deployment phases.
+It won't answer to the POST request using curl.